 Initial procedural choices must be made in relation to the commencement of the proceedings.
 First, thought must be given to the question of how a petition is to be filed.
 This of course would represent the first direct contact between the applicant and the court system and, therefore, there is a great concern that the initial filing procedure be simple and easy.
-Plain language forms which set out checklists of relevant information and possible remedies could be devised to make it easy for applicants to organize their narratives as well as their statements of their needs in a way that is accessible to the person hearing the application.
-Ultimately all procedures should be structured with a view to ensuring that victims will not require legal counsel in order to obtain relief.
+Plain language forms which set out checklists of relevant information and possible remedies could be devised to make it easy for applicants to organize their narratives as well as their statements of their needs in a way that is accessible to the person hearing the application.54 Ultimately all procedures should be structured with a view to ensuring that victims will not require legal counsel in order to obtain relief.55

 At this stage a further question that arises is whether court workers ought to be employed to aid victims of domestic abuse in filling out and filing applications for protection orders.
 Such court workers could also potentially provide more extensive advocacy and support services for victims of domestic abuse seeking help from the legal system.
 The extent of the information required to be disclosed by the applicant is another issue that ought to be addressed.
 Sensitivity to the victim's need for confidentiality of certain information such as address of residence or place of employment is necessary.
+The extent of the order of the protection of the victim's need for confidentiality of certain information such as address of residence or place of employment is necessary.